 - We believe that to operate a socially and environmentally responsible business, we must fully realise our ecological footprint and take responsibility for the way we spend our budgets and run the company day-to-day.
 To minimize the impact that Greenfibres has on the local and global environment, and additional to the aforementioned actions, we:

 - use electricity from renewable sources (Good Energy)

 - use ethical banking (Co-operative Bank)

-- use co-operative service providers (the Phone Co-op for telecommunications and internet)
+- use co-operative service providers (the Phone Co-op for phone and broadband)

-6. Greenfibres participates in a number of organizations and forums where issues relating to organic fibres are discussed and promoted.
-These include; the Soil Association, the Fair Trade Foundation, Pesticide Action Network UK, Environmental Justice Foundation, Global Organic Textiles Standards, Labour Behind the Label, and the Organic Trade Board.
-Greenfibres also supports the activities of other environmentally and socially responsible organisations, including the Transition Towns and Transition Network; the UK Biodynamic Association, the Sharpham Trust and others through donations of time and money which amount to approximately 10% of annual profits.
+- Greenfibres participates in a number of organizations and forums where issues relating to organic fibres are discussed and promoted.
+These include: the Soil Association, the Fair Trade Foundation, Pesticide Action Network UK, Environmental Justice Foundation, Global Organic Textiles Standards, Labour Behind the Label, and the Organic Trade Board.
+Greenfibres also supports the activities of other environmentally and socially responsible organisations, including the Transition Network; the UK Biodynamic Association, the Sharpham Trust, Trees For Life, and others, through donations of time and money which amount to approximately 10% of annual profits.
 The Greenfibres catalogue has information about organic textile matters and directs ethical customers to appropriate websites and research sources.

 This document was first written in November 1996 and subject to a bi-annual review